AdobeDocs/experience-platform.en/help/identity-service/ui/identity-graph-viewer.md

 ### Terminology

 - **Identity (node):** An identity or a node is data unique to an entity, typically a person.
-An identity is comprised of a namespace and identity value.
+An identity is comprised of an identity namespace and an identity value.
+For example, a fully qualified identity could consist an identity namespace for **Email**, combined with an identity value of **robin<span>@email.com**.
 - **Link (edge):** A link or an edge represents the connection between identities.
+Identity links include properties such as first established and last updated timestamps.
+The first established timestamp defines the date and time in which a new identity is linked to an existing identity.
+The last updated timestamp defines the date and time in which an existing identity link was last updated.
 - **Graph (cluster):** A graph or a cluster is a group of identities and links that represent a person.

 ## Access the identity graph viewer